cyrilou242/hackathon-lux/README.md

 ### Feature encoding:
 All categorical features are converted to binary using a one-hot encoder.
 The list of affinities ID is processed with a multiLabelBinarizer.
 This results in a very large number of columns.
-SEE NEXT STEPS.

 ### Feature normalization:
 All numbers are scaled using a standard scaler.
-SEE NEXT STEPS (SHOULD BE REALS FEATURES ONLY)

 ### Machine Learning Algorithm:
 #### KMeans